 After you have been charged with domestic violence in Arizona, a defendant has two legal options: fight the allegations or plead guilty.
 Consulting with a Phoenix domestic violence lawyer can better help you decide the right path to take.
 If you have been convicted of domestic violence, certain rights will be revoked.
 For example, those with domestic violence charges are not allowed to purchase or own a gun and can face harsh penalties if caught doing so.
 Additionally, domestic violence convictions can affect any child custody issues or divorce hearings.

 A Phoenix criminal attorney at the Orent Law Offices has handled many domestic violence cases and will work tirelessly to ensure that you are not unfairly punished for a crime you did not commit.
 Domestic violence cases so often turn on the specific facts of the case, which require research into surrounding incidents and any witness testimonies.
-Craig Orent understands the severity of domestic violence accusations and the impact they can have on your daily life.
 Contact our criminal defense attorney law offices today to schedule your initial consultation, and Craig Orent will begin to put together your defense strategy.